 A trustee is an institution or person (like a bank or trust company) placed in charge of managing the property and other assets placed in a trust for the benefit of someone else (known as the beneficiary).
 Trustees have the fiduciary duty to put aside their personal goals in order to do what is best for the trust.
-Trustees are held to a high standard of honesty.
+Trustees are held to a very high standard of honesty.

 Responsibilities of the Trustee

 The trustee is ultimately responsible to the beneficiaries for sensible and judicious management of the trust assets.
 Some principal responsibilities of a trustee are:

 - They must keep separate checking accounts and investments so as to not mix the trust assets with their own.

 - They must be invested in a way that will allow reasonable growth with minimal risk.

 - They must file tax returns accurately, and report to the beneficiaries as the trust requires.